 Every picture on this page was taken on one fabulous day.
 It’s hard to believe, just a few hours of walking and we saw so much.
 Next we had to get back to Lukla from Namche.
 That walk is possible in one tough day and involves crossing that terrifying bridge again.
 From Lukla trekkers can fly back to Kathmandu or walk out, extending their trek by at least 3 days.
 We chose the latter option this time and, maybe, regretted our choice.
 That descent to Phaplu will be in our next post before we share the scariest bus ride in the world, Phaplu to Kathmandu.

 Khumjung Village itself is well worth a look, you can even make Khumjung an overnight stop on your trek.
 It’s a little off the main EBC trek route and not nearly as populated with trekkers and the commercialism they bring.
-Further along the trail, near Pangboche, another monastery holds a yeti hand and skull, this one can also be visited as a side trek.
+Further along the trail, near Pangboche, another monastery holds a yeti hand and skull or scalp, this one can also be visited as a side trek.
 If you just want to quickly visit Khumjung you can do this as part of your acclimatisation walk to the Everest View Hotel.
 Most trekking groups and guides will take you to the Everest View Hotel and it gets incredibly crowded in peak season.
 Not so many extend their walk to visit Khumjung and neighbouring Khunde.
+Nepal’s location, culture, and history offers visitors so much, please try to visit Nepal.
+They need our tourist dollar.